 - Molded Upper Back Brace

-Depending on the posture corrector, you can use it to correct slouching and other forms of bad posture.
+Depending on the type of back posture corrector, you can use it to correct slouching and other forms of bad posture.
 This gives you a more upright, healthy, and attractive posture by supporting and holding your shoulders, back, or neck in the proper position.

 Types of Posture Correctors